|

 librarians to support the ICT department and inform users why such standards exist and how they assist in

-One of the most potentially damaging myths in systems work is the notion that vendors can be
+the efficient investment and deployment of technology within the organization.
+Outsourcing One of the most potentially damaging myths in systems work is the notion that vendors can be

 relied on to provide all information about computing and networking.
 For organizations that do not have any